English novel: Victorian novel

 The Brontë sisters were other significant novelists in the 1840s and 1850s.
-Their novels caused a sensation when they were first published but were subsequently accepted as classics.
-They had written compulsively from early childhood and were first published, at their own expense in 1846 as poets under the pseudonyms Currer, Ellis and Acton Bell.
+Their novels caused a sensation when they were first published and were subsequently accepted as classics.
+They had written compulsively from early childhood and were first published, at their own expense, in 1846 as poets under the pseudonyms Currer, Ellis, and Acton Bell.
 The sisters returned to prose, producing a novel each the following year: Charlotte's Jane Eyre, Emily's Wuthering Heights and Anne's Agnes Grey.
 Later, Anne's The Tenant of Wildfell Hall (1848) and Charlotte's Villette (1853) were published.
-Elizabeth Gaskell was also a successful writer and first novel, Mary Barton, was published anonymously in 1848.
+Elizabeth Gaskell was also a successful writer and her first novel, Mary Barton, was published anonymously in 1848.
 Gaskell's North and South contrasts the lifestyle in the industrial north of England with the wealthier south.
 Even though her writing conforms to Victorian conventions, Gaskell usually frames her stories as critiques of contemporary attitudes: her early works focused on factory work in the Midlands.
 She always emphasised the role of women, with complex narratives and dynamic female characters.

-Anthony Trollope (1815–82) was one of the most successful, prolific and respected English novelists of the Victorian era.
+Anthony Trollope (1815–82) was one of the most successful, prolific, and respected English novelists of the Victorian era.
 Some of his best-loved works are set in the imaginary county of Barsetshire, including The Warden (1855) and Barchester Towers (1857).
 He also wrote perceptive novels on political, social, and gender issues, and on other topical matters, including The Way with Live Now (1875).
 Trollope's novels portrayed the lives of the landowning and professional classes of early Victorian England.

-George Eliot's (Mary Ann Evans (1819–80) first novel Adam Bede was published in 1859.
+George Eliot's (Mary Ann Evans) (1819–80) first novel Adam Bede was published in 1859.
 Her works, especially Middlemarch 1871–72), are important examples of literary realism, and are admired for their combination of high Victorian literary detail combined with an intellectual breadth that removes them from the narrow geographic confines they often depict.